Herrenknecht: History

 By 2015, the company had around 5,000 employees, roughly two-thirds of which worked at the company's headquarters in the installation of hydraulic and electronic components and final inspection.
 Furthermore, 300 staff worked at three locations across China.
 In 2015, Herrenknecht had 82 subsidiaries around the world and has worked on 2,600 projects.
 During the 2010s, the company developed a new semi-trenchless method for pipeline installation; by 2019, roughly 380 km of new pipelines were being installed worldwide using Herrenknecht's technology.

 During 2014, the company reported a record level of orders at 1.2 billion euros, which was primarily attributed to its involvement in the construction of multiple metro expansion schemes across the Middle East and Asia.
-In the mid 2010s, eight Herrenknecht-built TBMs, valued at £10 million, were deployed to bore out a 13 mile stretch of tunnel for Crossrail, a mostly-underground commuter railway line beneath London.
+In the mid 2010s, eight Herrenknecht-built TBMs, valued at £10 million, were deployed to bore a 13 mile stretch of tunnel for Crossrail, a mostly-underground commuter railway line beneath London, England.

 In May 2020, workers on the Brenner Base Tunnel reportedly set a new record for hard rock tunnel, boring a distance of 61 meters and 4 centimeters within 24 hours, a feat that was achieved using a Herrenknecht TBM.
 During 2021, the UK's largest TBM was delivered by Herrnknecht for the boring of the Silvertown Tunnel.
 Herrenknecht also produced the TBMs to bore multiple tunnels for Britain's High Speed 2 (HS2) railway line.

 During 2023, Herrenknecht acquired a majority stake in the geothermal energy specialist H. Anger’s Söhne Bohr- und Brunnenbaugesellschaft mbH in order to expand the company’s portfolio of automated drilling rigs and equipment.
 The firm has also investigated the use of advanced control systems, guided by artificial intelligence, in order to minimise noise levels generated from geothermal energy schemes.

 Products and services

 The company works with the mining, transport and energy sectors, building TBMs for road, railway, metro and utilities construction.
 In mining, it offers a range of automation technology including underground vehicles, conveyor belts and monitoring systems, and shaft-drilling equipment.
 In the energy industry, it provides equipment for oil and gas pipelines, fossil fuel exploration, geothermal energy development and electricity tunnels.
 Its drilling rigs can reach eight kilometers underground and its TBMs range in diameter from 10 cm to 19 meters.

 Its other services include tunneling personnel, spare parts/refurbishment, installation, rental and re-used TBMs.
 As an international company, 90% of its sales were outside of Germany as of 2015.
 Over time, the company has applied its underground expertise to new areas, such as the decommissioning of offshore wells.

 Herrenknecht has formed several partnerships and joint ventures with other companies.
-During early 2020, the Belgium offshore installation specialist DEME Offshore and Herrenknecht formed a team to produce a subsea drill for use at the Saint-Nazaire offshore wind farm in France.
+During early 2020, the Belgium offshore installation specialist DEME Offshore and Herrenknecht formed a team to produce a subsea drill for use at the Saint-Nazaire Offshore Wind Farm in France.
 The French geothermal specialist Arverne Group formed a strategic partnership with Herrenknecht to create a new company, DrillDeep, that focuses on extracting deep geothermal energy.